basilkhuder/extendSC/README.md

 **_Update (3/11/20):_** *```featureFiltration()```no longer uses the JSON parameters file.
 Instead, ```mito.low```, ```mito.high``` and ```feature.cut``` are parameters set within the function.*

 Filters cells from a Seurat object based upon the amount of features and percentage of mitochondrial genes.
 If sample is made up of individuals, each individual is filtered separately based upon specific probability quantiles.
-Default parameters for quantiles are:
+Default quantile parameters are:

 ``` r
 featureFiltration(object = seurat.obj,